 Penalties for Embezzlement

-Grand larceny embezzlement, involving $500 or more in value, is punishable by up to 20 years in a state correctional facility.
+Felony embezzlement, involving $1000 or more in value, is punishable by up to 20 years in a state correctional facility.

 If convicted of felony larceny, the collateral consequences of a felony record can continue long after any jail sentence.
 This can include difficulty finding a job, finding a place to live, and restrictions on purchasing or owning a firearm.